2hog/docker-training/_presentations/kubernetes-basics/README.md

 ## Duration

-The duration of this training is 4 hours (half-day).
+The duration of this training is 6 hours (3/4 day).

 ## Topics covered